Questions about the program

 arrow_drop_down I want to take my proctored exam(s) during the fall 2017 testing session (Jan 23 2018 - Feb 5 2018).
 What's the payment deadline? ¶

 arrow_drop_down What is the deadline for submitting my financial documents? ¶

 To facilitate the timely verification of your declared income and ensure that your eligibility for a particular course price can be confirmed in time for the proctored exam you are planning to sit, we recommend that you submit your documents to us as soon as possible.

-If you are planning to sit the proctored exam in the summer 2017 testing session, your financial documents have to reach us by September 1 We won’t be able to process documents after this date, so please make sure that you have the relevant documents ready in time!
+If you are planning to sit the proctored exam in the fall 2017 testing session (Jan 23 2018 - Feb 5 2018), your financial documents have to reach us by October 20 We won’t be able to process documents after this date, so please make sure that you have the relevant documents ready in time!

 arrow_drop_down How can I send my financial documents to MIT? ¶

 You can send your documents by fax or postal service.
 To minimize delays, we recommend you send the documents via fax.
 Do not send your documents as an email attachment.

 77 Massachusetts Avenue E19-235D

 arrow_drop_down Can I send my documents as an email attachment? ¶